openforcefield/openforcefield.org/content/community/news/science-updates/2021-05-19-wagner-blog-post.md

 There are still many places where our testing can be expanded, but over the last year, the development of the test suite has helped me sleep much better at night.
-Our current code coverage is 88%, which means that 88% of our lines of source code are executed by at least one test.
+The current code coverage of the OpenFF Toolkit 88%, which means that 88% of our lines of source code are executed by at least one test.
 And more importantly, our tests have become more sophisticated.
 Frequently we can discover and accommodate changes from new RDKit releases within hours.